-HKC runs on Linux and Mac clients, and on Windows clients in Internet Explorer 11 (not supported in IE 10 or lower), Edge, Firefox, Chrome and Safari browsers.
+HKC runs on Linux and Mac clients, and on Windows clients in Internet Explorer 11, Edge, Firefox, Chrome and Safari browsers.

 A mobile version of HKC also runs on iOS v10 and higher.
 See KVM Client Launching for a full matrix of clients.